-This trip is a fascinating cultural experience as well as an off-road bike tour across Mongolia of over 1750 kilometers.
+This trip is a fascinating cultural experience as well as an off-road bike tour across Mongolia of over 1550 kilometers.
 Apart from a few villages and small towns that you pass through on the way, most of the population have a nomadic lifestyle, frequently moving with their round white felt yurts ("gers") and herds of camels, goats, and horses.
 This tour is nearly all on rough jeep tracks across the rolling hills of Middle Gobi and the sparse desert of South Gobi.

 During this tour, you will be accommodated in traditional Mongolian round white felt tents, where you will have bathroom facilities and access to restaurants.
 You will spend two nights in a shared twin room at a hotel provided by Bike Mongolia.

 Make an early start to get out of Ulaanbaatar city and onto the road leading south to the Gobi.
-The road is blacktopped for a while, then soon becomes a rough jeep track as it crosses the green rolling hills of Tuv (“Central”) Province.
-Ride on to 'Baga Gazriin Chuluu', a mountain of unusual granite rocks which are home to ibex, marmots, steppe fox, and plenty of birds of prey.
-Overnight in a ger camp.
+The road is black-topped for a while, then soon becomes a rough jeep track as it crosses the green rolling hills of Tuv (“Central”) Province.
+Ride on to Baga Gazriin Chuluu, a mountain of unusual granite rocks which are home to ibex, marmots, steppe fox and plenty of birds of prey.
+Overnight ger camp.

-Ride through Mandalgovi, the capital town of Dundgovi Province and continue across the open steppe of Middle Gobi to Tsagaan Suvraga, an amazing series of cliffs, white and pink limestone rock formations taking the appearance of stalagmites up to 30 meters high.
+Ride through Mandalgov, the capital town of Dundgov Province and continue across the open steppe of Middle Gobi to Tsagaan Suvraga, an amazing series of cliffs, white and pink limestone rock formations taking the appearance of stalagmites up to 30 meters high.
 It is an excellent site for some out-of-the-ordinary photography.
-Overnight in your ger camp.
+Overnight at a ger camp.

-The track to Dalanzadgad, the capital of Umngovi Province (“South Gobi”) has little traffic, even though you are traveling on the main road.
+The track to Dalanzadgad, capital of Umngov Province (“South Gobi”) has little traffic, even though you are traveling on the main road.
 This is Mongolia as one imagines it – distant horizons, dry rocky earth, and a huge blue sky.
-The town appears like a mirage and it takes nearly two hours of riding to reach it after seeing it from afar.
-Overnight in your ger camp situated within view of the 'Gobi Gurvansaikhan' mountains.
+The town appears like a mirage and it takes nearly two hours of riding to reach it after seeing it from a far.
+Overnight at a ger camp with a view of the Gobi Gurvansaikhan Mountains.

 Ride up into the mountains of the Gurvansaikhan Uul (“Three Beautiful Mountains”).
 This national park is so unexpected in the middle of the desert and it is a delight to feel so cool in the deep canyon where sunlight reaches for only a few minutes each day.
-After walking into 'Yolyn Am' (the “Vulture’s Mouth”), you ride westwards at the foot of the mountains to 'Khongoryn Els' where huge sand dunes meet the end of the Altai mountain range.
-Overnight in your ger camp.
+After walking into "Yolyn Am" (the “Vulture’s Mouth”), you ride westwards at the foot of the mountains to Khongoryn Els where huge sand dunes meet the end of the Altai mountain range.
+Overnight ger camp.

-Today, you travel north-east to Mandal-Ovoo and then to Saikhan-Ovoo.
-Here, on a bend in the Ongi River, are the remains of 'Ongii Hiid' monastery on each bank of the river.
-Overnight in your ger camp.
+Today you travel north-east to Mandal-Ovoo and then to Saikhan-Ovoo.
+Here, on a bend in the Ongi River, are the remains of Ongii Hiid monastery on each bank of the river.
+Overnight ger camp.

-Continue northwards through Middle Gobi to reach 'Zorgol Khairkhan', a dramatic granite mountain with bizarre rock formations jutting out against the skyline.
+Continue northwards through Middle Gobi to reach Zorgol Khairkhan, a dramatic granite mountain with bizarre rock formations jutting out against the skyline.
 Continue on to Ovorburd Els where there are small sand dunes amongst the rolling hills.
-Overnight in your ger camp.
+Overnight ger camp.